craftcms/commerce/docs/available-variables.md

 ## cart.availableShippingMethods

 Returns the shipping methods available to applied to the current cart.
-Will not include some shipping methods if none of the shipping method's rules can match the cart.
+Will not include some shipping methods if none of the shipping method’s rules can match the cart.

 ```twig
 {% for handle, method in cart.availableShippingMethods %}